Zogoo/simple-js/README.md

 # Simple event dispatcher

+Note: This framework build for IE6-IE8 on poor specific machines.

 Object oriented event dispatcher framework.

 This framework help you manage your JS code cleanly.
 Especially if your UI requires work on lot of events.